pandas-dev/pandas-governance/governance.md

 communications and decisions are needed, the Core Team will do its best to summarize those to the Community after eliding personal/private/sensitive information that should not be posted to the public internet.

+### Subcommittees

+The Core Team can create subcommittees that provide leadership and guidance for specific aspects of the project.
+Like the Core Team as a whole, subcommittees should conduct their business in an open and public manner unless privacy is specifically called for.
+Private subcommittee communications should happen on the main private mailing list of the Core Team unless specifically called for.

+Question: if the BDFL is not on a subcommittee, do they still have override authority?

+Suggestion: they do, but they should appoint a delegate who plays that role most of the time, and explicit BDFL intervention is sought only if the committee disagrees with that delegate’s decision and no resolution is possible within the team.
+This is different from a BDFL delegate for a specific decision (or a recusal situation), where the BDFL is literally giving up his/her authority to someone else in full.
+It’s more like what Linus Torvalds uses with his “lieutenants” model.

+### NumFOCUS Subcommittee

+The Core Team will maintain one narrowly focused subcommittee to manage its interactions with NumFOCUS.

+- The Project NumFOCUS Board is comprised of 5 persons who manage project funding that comes through NumFOCUS.
+It is expected that these funds will be spent in a manner that is consistent with the non-profit mission of NumFOCUS and the direction of the Project as determined by the full Core Team.
+- This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
+- This Subcommittee will have 5 members.
+No more than 2 Subcommitee Members can report to one person through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).
+This avoids effective majorities resting on one person.

 Institutional Partners and Funding
 ==================================